 - 1 grater

-- Finely chop the red onions and put in a big pot with the olive oil and some salt and pepper.
+- Finely chop the red onions and put in a big pot with the olive oil, dried vegetable stock, nutmeg and some salt and pepper.
+Sweat until transluscent.

-- When the sauce have been brought to a boil, turn the heat on low.
-Let simmer for about 1½ - 2 hours without a lid on and reduce to half it's size.
+- Peel and grate the garlic and add to the sauce.
+Let simmer on low for about 1½ - 2 hours without a lid on and reduce to half it's size.
 Stir it occasionally to make sure it does not stick to the bottom.
-Meanwhile make meat substitute in the marinade.

 Soy granule marinade

-- When the marinara sauce have about halved in size from its original size, you can add the finished soy granules.
+- When the marinara sauce have about halved in size add the finished soy granules.